conveyal/scenario-editor/docs/edit-scenario/modifications.md

 # Modification types

-At the top of the modification details panel, there are multiple actions for each modification, including:
+When creating a new modification, you have several different options, each explained in detail below.

+* Add Trip Pattern
+* Adjust Dwell Time
+* Adjust Speed
+* Convert to Frequency
+* Remove Stops
+* Remove Trips
+* Reroute
+* Custom

+Across all modification types however the basic actions are consistent.
 <br><span class="ui-icon"><i class="fa fa-pencil"></i>Rename</span>
 <br><span class="ui-icon"><i class="fa fa-copy"></i>Copy</span>
 <br><span class="ui-icon"><i class="fa fa-trash"></i>Delete</span>
 <br><span class="ui-icon"><i class="fa fa-square"></i>Fit map to modification extents</span>

+The _copy_ command automatically creates a copy of the current modification with `(copy)` appended to the name.
+This copy can be found in the modification menu.
+The copy feature is useful for creating modifications that share common elements like adding a route with branches off a main trunk.

-Clicking the small blue back arrow saves your changes and take you back to the list of all modifications:
+Clicking the small blue back arrow saves your changes and takes you back to the list of all modifications:
 <br><span class="ui-icon"><i class="fa fa-chevron-left"></i>Modifications</span>

-Changes are also automatically saved every 10 seconds.
-Each type of modification has additional options available, as detailed below.
+<br>Changes are also automatically saved every 10 seconds.

-## Add trips
+## Add trip pattern

 The add trips modification allows you to add new [trip patterns](../glossary.html#trip-pattern) to your transport scenario.
 After creating the modification you will see this view: